sarapearce/moportillamoproblems.com-child-theme/README.md

 Single page layout with fixed header and footer when scrolling.
+Large centered image with background.
+Still a WIP.

 to view, go to this very long url.